Blockchain Networks Are Bureaucracies Par Excellence

-In this post, I propose this development represents an important step in the evolution of bureaucracy.
-That may sound counterintuitive given this term’s common association with inefficiency and excessive paper-shuffling.
+In this post, I propose that public blockchains represent an important step in the evolution of bureaucracy.
+That may sound counterintuitive given the common association of ‘bureaucracy’ with inefficiency and excessive paper-shuffling.
 But once we understand the essence of bureaucratic organization, it will become clear that blockchain networks are actually bureaucracies par excellence.

 What is a bureaucracy?

-The definitive description of the principles of bureaucratic organization comes from the influential German sociologist Max Weber.
+The classic description of the principles of bureaucratic organization comes from the German sociologist Max Weber.
 Among his many contributions to social theory, Weber proposed a tripartite classification of legitimate authority into charismatic, traditional, and legal-rational.
-While all three can be usefully applied to analyze the operation of power in blockchain networks, it is legal-rational authority that is typified in bureaucracies and thus most relevant for this post.
+While all three can be usefully applied to analyze the operation of power in blockchain networks, it is legal-rational authority that is typical to bureaucracies and thus most relevant for this post.

 Here’s a list of elements that characterize the ideal bureaucratic form:

 - Official conduct based on and subject to written rules and regulations

 - Supremacy of these abstract rules over individual preferences

 - Functional specialization, i.e. a clear division of roles